Fetal alcohol syndrome

 Treatment

 Women who are pregnant or who are trying to get pregnant should not drink any amount of alcohol.
-Pregnant women with alcohol use disorder should join a rehabilitation program and be checked closely by a health care provider throughout pregnancy.
+Pregnant women with alcohol use disorder should join a rehab program and be checked closely by their health care provider throughout their pregnancy.

 Outlook (Prognosis)